-Although Rh-HDN only accounted for less than 1% (0.43%) of all HDN admission in hour hospital, the relative risk for requiring BET was 28.9-fold of other type of HDN.
+Although Rh-HDN only accounted for less than 1% (0.43%) of all HDN admission in our hospital, the relative risk for requiring BET was 28.9-fold the other type of HDN.
 With roughly 7 cases per year (18 cases over 2.5 years) in our hospital, Rh-HDN is not an uncommon problem we are facing.
-Rh blood group system is one of the more than 40 known human blood group systems.
+Rh blood group system is one of more than 40 known human blood group systems.
 There are two sets of nomenclatures for Rh blood group, one developed by Fisher et al[12] and the other by Wiener[13].
-The Fisher system is more commonly used by clinicians which contains 3 classes of epitope (C, c, D, d, E, e) and are encoded by two adjacent gene loci on chromosome 1.
-Due to their proximity on the DNA, the 3 classes of epitope co-express in a complex pattern with at least 34 genotypes.
-The potency of antigenicity studied show D > E > C > c > e > d which explains the severity of neonatal jaundice caused by the corresponding antibody.
+The Fisher system is more commonly used by clinicians and contains three classes of epitope (C, c, D, d, E, e) and are encoded by two adjacent gene loci on chromosome 1.
+Due to their proximity on the DNA, the three classes of epitope co-express in a complex pattern with at least 34 genotypes.
+The potency of antigenicity studied show D > E > C > c > e > d, which explains the severity of neonatal jaundice caused by the corresponding antibody.

-As compare to ABO-HDN, the Rh-HDN has more aggressive hemolysis as reflected by more of the patients require BET.
-It is believed that fetal red blood cell (RBC) express less A/B antigen on the cell membrane and A/B antigen also express on other cell types which can decrease the binding of antibody to the RBC.
+As compare to ABO-HDN, the Rh-HDN has more aggressive hemolysis as reflected by more of the patients requiring BET.
+It is believed that fetal red blood cells express less A/B antigen on the cell membrane, and A/B antigen is also expressed on other cell types that can decrease the binding of antibody to the red blood cells.

-The D gene (D or d) is located on short arm (p) of chromosome 1 with 94% population as RhD (+) and 6% RhD (-) globally.
-Caucasian has the highest (15%) RhD (-) than Black (8%) and Asian population (< 1%)[14] which makes the Rh (D) isoimmunization extremely rare in Chinese population.
-C (C or c) and E (E or e) are co-express due to their proximity.
-The genotype distribution of C (68%Caucasian, 27%Black, and 93%Asian), c (80%Caucasian, 96%Black, and 47%Asian), E (29%Caucasian, 22%Black, and 39%Asian), and e (98%Caucasian, 98%Black, and 96%Asian)[15] is in agreement with the previous reports suggest isoimmunization against E and c is more common in the Chinese population[1,3].
-In our results, only 5 HDN were associated with anti-D antibody.
-However, all 5 HDN with anti-D antibody received BET as compared to 8 out of 13 (61.5%) in anti-D negative newborns who qualified for BET although 3 did not receive it due to parenteral refusal.
+The D gene (D or d) is located on the short arm (p) of chromosome 1, with 94% population as RhD (+) and 6% RhD (-) globally.
+Caucasian has the highest (15%) RhD (-) compared to Black (8%) and Asian population (< 1%)[14], which makes the Rh (D) isoimmunization extremely rare in Chinese population.
+C (C or c) and E (E or e) are co-expressed due to their proximity.
+The genotype distribution of C (68%Caucasian, 27%Black, and 93%Asian), c (80%Caucasian, 96%Black, and 47%Asian), E (29%Caucasian, 22%Black, and 39%Asian), and e (98%Caucasian, 98%Black, and 96%Asian)[15] is in agreement with previous reports, suggesting isoimmunization against E and c is more common in the Chinese population[1,3].
+In our results, only five HDN were associated with anti-D antibody.
+However, all five HDN with anti-D antibody received BET as compared to eight out of 13 (61.5%) in anti-D negative newborns who qualified for BET, although three did not receive it due to parenteral refusal.